Joel Youngblood

-Joel Randolph Youngblood III (born August 28, 1951) is a former American professional baseball player.
+Joel Randolph Youngblood III (born August 28, 1951) is an American former professional baseball player.
 He was a versatile player, who could play many different positions, as well as pinch hit.
 After his playing career ended, he served as the third base coach for the Arizona Diamondbacks.

 Playing career

 Cincinnati Reds

 Youngblood was drafted by the Cincinnati Reds out of Stephen F. Austin High School in the second round of the 1970 Major League Baseball Draft.
 After six seasons in their farm system, in which he batted .275 with 47 home runs and 274 RBIs, he made his major league debut on April 13, 1976.
-He batted only .193 for the "Big Red Machine" the season they swept the National League Championship Series and World Series, but he made his one and only appearance as a catcher that season.
+He batted only .193 for the "Big Red Machine" the season they swept the National League Championship Series and World Series, and he made his one and only appearance as a catcher that season.

 St. Louis Cardinals

 During spring training preceding the following season, Youngblood was dealt to the St. Louis Cardinals for Bill Caudill.
 He hit a home run in his first at-bat as a Cardinal, albeit during an exhibition game.
 In 25 regular season games with the Cards, Youngblood batted .185 with just one run batted in and no home runs.